 Let’s get started.
 Keep on Reading!

-The Productivity Series of PLC can use remote inputs and outputs from Stride.
+The Productivity Series of PLC can use Modbus TCP remote IO (inputs and outputs) from Stride.
 The Stride Field I/O Modules are simple and compact.
 They provide an economical means to connect inputs and outputs to an Ethernet Modbus TCP communication network.
 Every module operates as a standalone Modbus TCP server and can be configured via a built-in web server.

 Previously we looked at the Stride Field Remote IO Modules Modbus TCP Ethernet wiring and configuration.